Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 7. Plaça de Catalunya

 Plaça Catalunya or Catalonia Square (Plaza de Cataluña) is a large square and a central hub often considered as Barcelona city center.
-It is located at the northern end of La Rambla street, and a 10-minute walk from the Gothic Quarter.
+It is located at the northern end of La Rambla, and a 10-minute walk from the Gothic Quarter.

 Plaça de Catalunya in Barcelona cruise port